 3. Dorset Square Hotel

-Located a few feet from Marylebone Station, Dorset Square Hotel has a reputation of having vibrant colours and contrastingly wonderful fabric in a manner that’s found nowhere.
+Located a few feet from Marylebone Station, Dorset Square Hotel has a reputation for having vibrant colours and contrastingly wonderful fabric in a manner that’s found nowhere.

 Of everything associated with the boutique hotel, its rooms described by scintillating designs and uncomplicated comfort give the facility a name.